- Summary:

 Will Nio stock go up?

-Also, competition in the EV industry is growing rapidly recently.
+On the downside, competition in the EV industry is growing rapidly recently.
 Nio is now competing with more than 400 EV companies in China alone.
 Some of the top competitors are BYD, Li Auto, and XPeng.
 This means that, ultimately, the company’s growth will slip in the coming months.

 With these factors simultaneously at play, profit margins will almost certainly reduce, while losses could pile up.
 With increased supplies, the EV market has also diversified the models coming out of production lines.
 This has also increased the demand for raw materials, which could lead to a spike in the cost of production.